Photo: Take Stock Monroe students at the University of Central Florida

 Graduating from high school is a major accomplishment, and we are so proud of how far you have made it already!

-Now it is time to embark on a new journey, and you have a new goal in your sites: earning your college degree.
+Now it is time to embark on a new journey, and you have a new goal in your sights: earning your college degree.
 This is an exciting time!
-A college education is a wonderful opportunity to grow, to make new friends, to learn new things, and to invest in your future.
+A college education is a wonderful opportunity to grow, make new friends, learn new things, and invest in your future.